braden-w/coursetable-keyword-search/README.md

 # JankTable (coursetable-keyword-search)

-This repository has been merged into the [yaleapps](https://github.com/braden-w/yaleapps) repository under `/apps/reviewtable`.
+This repository lives on in the [yaleapps](https://github.com/braden-w/yaleapps) repository under `/apps/reviewtable`.
+The successor lives on in `reviews.yaleapps.com`.

 ## About